antspy/quantized_distillation/README.md

 # License

 The code is licensed under the MIT Licence.
 See the [LICENSE.md](LICENSE.md) file for detail.
-If you want to use this code, please cite the paper:

 # Acknowledgements

+We would like to thank Ce Zhang  (ETH Zürich), Hantian Zhang (ETH Zürich) and Martin Jaggi (EPFL) for their support with experiments and valuable feedback.